Northwest Folklife Fest - Volunteer Information

 Can I bring a friend?
 We still need volunteers for this event and we would appreciate any efforts you make in helping us find more volunteers.
 Feel free to tell your friends and co-workers - just make sure they register for a shift here.

 How does this help?
-Proceeds from this event go to the Fremont Chamber of Commerce!
+Proceeds from this event go to The World is Fun & The Benevolent Guild.

 Age Requirement: 21+